Class action motion judges facing pushback from Quebec Appeal Court

 Class action legal landscape in Canada is maturing

-Class action lawsuits appear to be an increasingly pervasive force in today’s business world, with organizations of all stripes, from top publicly-traded companies to small regional enterprises, looking over their shoulders, anxiously watching an ever-evolving legal landscape to see where things are heading next.
+Class action lawsuits appear to be an increasingly pervasive force in today’s business world, and companies are anxiously watching an evolving legal landscape.

 Class actions seemingly alive and well in Quebec